Registration with Accessibility Services

 Students with Disabilities have a responsibility to:

-• Provide your Accessibility Services Office with documentation meeting the your Accessibility Services Office documentation criteria if you are receiving interim accommodations and you wish for the accommodations to continue.
+• Provide your Accessibility Services Office with documentation meeting your Accessibility Services Office documentation criteria if you are receiving interim accommodations, and you wish for the accommodations to continue.

 • Collaborate with your Accessibility Advisor, instructors, or others, as necessary, to develop, implement and update your academic accommodation plan.